Tangala123/harness-repo/README.md

 NAME                                 READY   STATUS    RESTARTS   AGE kubernetes-delegate-xxxxxx           1/1     Running   0          1m

-Step 6 — Test Connectivity From Harness
+Step 6 — Use Delegate in Harness Kubernetes Connector

-Go to Harness UI → Account Settings → Connectors → New Connector → Kubernetes
+Go to Harness → Project Settings → Connectors → New Connector → Kubernetes

-Choose Use Delegate

-Select the namespace: harness-delegate-ng

-Test connection — should succeed

-This connects Harness SaaS to your local Minikube cluster via the Delegate.

-Step 7 — Use Delegate in Pipelines

-Now you can create:

-Harness Service → Reference your Spring Boot manifests

-Environment → Kubernetes connector using delegate

-CD Pipeline → Deploy via delegate

-Delegate acts as a bridge, so Harness SaaS can manage your Minikube pods safely.
+Details:

+Connectivity: “Use the credentials of a specific Harness Delegate”

+Delegate: select kubernetes-delegate

+Namespace: harness-delegate-ng (or leave blank for default)

+Click Test Connection → Success

+Click Save